 Send a homemade ornament with pictures of you, children or cherished pets on it.

 Check out these other holiday resources from Military OneSource for ideas to help spark new holiday traditions for your family and alert your service member of available resources for the holidays and beyond.

 Whatever your holiday plans, make sure you and your service member set realistic expectations ahead of time.
-Are you expecting to talk on Christmas Day?
+Are you expecting to talk over the holidays?
 Do you want to send presents?
 Discuss what you want, and make sure it’s doable based on your loved one’s location and operational situation.
 And don’t forget the postal deadlines.